jecuervo30/popricinus/README.md

 - **Long reads:** [minimap2 long-read mapping script](1_sequence_processing/1c_read_mapping/l-minimap2_mapping.sh)

 d.
-Selection of high-quality sites
+Alignment filtering and coverage assessment

 For short-read data, PCR duplicates were identified using Picard MarkDuplicates.
 Reads were subsequently filtered using SAMtools to retain properly paired reads with a mapping quality ≥20 while excluding unmapped, secondary, supplementary, duplicate, and other non-primary alignments.
 The resulting filtered BAM files were indexed, and coverage was calculated across the 14 main scaffolds.